 Jessica's Notes

-- To get your rice to cook approximately halfway (al dente), wash and rinse three-quarters of a cup of long-grain white rice and add to a pot covered by approximately 3 cups of water.
+- To get your rice to cook approximately halfway (al dente), wash and rinse three-quarters of a cup of long-grain white rice and add to a pot covered with approximately 3 cups of water.
 Boil and reduce to a simmer.
 Check rice every 5 minutes.
-You know it's done when it's starting to soften, but still undercooked.
+You know it’s done when it’s starting to soften, but still undercooked.
 Drain and rinse with cold water.

 - I added onion, carrots, celery, and potato.
 Feel free to add all your favorite vegetables, however, including bell pepper, zucchini, peas, and cabbage.